-One of the most popular summer activities in downtown is the Heart of Brevard’s Tuesday night street dances.
+A popular summer activity in downtown is the Heart of Brevard’s Tuesday night street dances.

 The public is invited to bring along lawn chairs to the dances, which average about 200 people each night.
-Seymour noted that the dances can only exist with continued financial support and local participation.
+The dances can only exist with continued financial support and local participation.

 Anyone interested in contributing to the event, either through a financial contribution or by volunteering, should contact the Heart of Brevard office at (828) 884-3278.